mukund-ks/DeepLabV3-Segmentation/README.md

   This Module enables the network to generate precise and contextually rich segmentation maps by including skip links and mixing data from various scales.
 This is crucial for tasks like semantic segmentation, where accurate delineation of object boundaries is necessary for producing high-quality results.

-* ***Squeeze & Excitation (SE):*** It is a mechanism made to increase the convolutional neural networks' representational strength by explicitly modeling channel-wise interactions.
-Jie Hu et al. first discussed it in their publication [*Squeeze-and-Excitation Networks*](https://ieeexplore.ieee.org/document/8578843) published in 2018.
+* ***Squeeze & Excitation (SE):*** It is a mechanism made to increase the convolutional neural networks' representational strength by explicitly modeling channel-wise interactions. **Jie Hu et al.** first discussed it in their paper [*Squeeze-and-Excitation Networks*](https://ieeexplore.ieee.org/document/8578843), published in 2018.
 In order to enable the model to focus greater attention on crucial features, the SE Module seeks to selectively emphasize informative channels while suppressing less critical ones within the network.

   By computing the average value of each channel across all spatial dimensions, the global average pooling method is used.
 The end result is a channel-wise descriptor that accurately reflects the significance of each channel in relation to the overall feature map.